gsblabsio/azorus/WHITEPAPER.md

 ### Cloud IDE

-Programming on a local environment can be daunting for new developers when they are not sure if their machine will be limited to hardware performance.
+Programming on a local environment can be daunting for new developers when they are not sure if their machine will be limited by hardware performance.
 For veterans, it can be frustrating to setup a consistent development environment where correct syncing is required to collaborate with others.
 With an increasingly distributed workforce since the COVID-19 pandemic and a worldwide chip shortage that is driving up consumer prices[^fn6], it becomes mission critical for us to ensure anyone can access blockchain data at scale even if they do not have the top of the line hardware - just need a web browser and stable internet connection.
 To secure a competitive advantage, it is imperative future projects will also need to achieve this minimalist yet seamless user experience.

 ### UTXO vs Account Model

-There have been a lot of literature[^fn7] published[^fn8] on this topic[^fn9] over the years so we will not dive too much into it.
+There has been a lot of literature[^fn7] published[^fn8] on this topic[^fn9] over the years so we will not dive too much into it.
 With that being said, we believe the UTXO model will be the industry standard to efficiently and securely deploy financial contracts in the future.

 ### Ergo